baconfield/nixconfig/README.md

 # NixOS Configurations
 Personal NixOS configs, you may find this useful as a reference.
-Currently makes use flakes and agenix, might expand into using Home Manager or NixOps.
+Currently uses flakes and agenix, might expand into using Home Manager and/or NixOps.

-## Systems:
+## Systems
-BaconField - Nextcloud VM

-TortiseCove - Config no longer in use, primary role is to host Nextcloud, Jellyfin, and Syncthing services.
-Makes use of ZFS for data integrety, whereas Nginx and acme are configured around DNS-01 based challenges for the local certs.

-TanukiGrove - Config no longer in use, primary role of being a syncthing node.

-DoveTrail - Config no longer in use, primary role is to host services such as uptime-kuma, adguard-home, and Syncthing.

-RaccoonRapids - Staging VM for bigger changes, sees very little use currently.

-JellyCoast - Syncthing node
+**RaccoonRapids** - An LXC container, single purpose Syncthing node

+#### Unused configs
+You likely will see a few unused system/service configs in this repo that were left in as a reference.
+These should still function, however they have not been tested in some time.

 ## Usage
 Currently, I run `nixos-rebuild switch --flake github:baconfield/nixconfig#TargetHostname` to build and switch to a specific config.
 Whenever I make changes to the repo, `nix-store --gc` is run to clear the outdated flake.

 ### Updating flakes
 First make sure your local nix config is setup to use the experimental feature.